lanshuny-lucas/DatabaseDesign-Implementation/README.md

 # Beverage Retail Database — Design, Implementation & Analytics

-> **One‑sentence description:** End‑to‑end relational database for a beverage chain covering orders, inventory, logistics, promotions, and feedback, with SQL reports and BI (regression + ARIMA) for operational decisions.
+> End‑to‑end relational database for a beverage chain covering orders, inventory, logistics, promotions, and feedback, with SQL reports and BI (regression + ARIMA) for operational decisions.

 ---